 Assessment of vision of the neonate is limited to observing the following response to a visual target, the most effective being a human face.
 Visual fixation and following movements can be demonstrated in most neonates; however, during the first 2 months of life, some do not demonstrate consistent fixation behavior and following (smooth pursuit) eye movements may be coarse and jerky.

-The eyelids are inspected for growths, deformities, lid notches, and symmetric movement with opening and closing ...
+The eyelids are inspected for growths, deformities, lid notches, and symmetric movement ...